aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 1. Input `wildrydes_identity_pool` as the Identity pool name.

+1. Expand Authentication providers.

-1. Under Authentication providers, within the Cognito tab, input the User Pool ID and App client Id you copied previously to the scratchpad tab.
+1. Within the Cognito tab, input the User Pool ID and App client Id you copied previously to the scratchpad tab.

 	![Identity Pool Setup Step 1](../images/cognito-identitypool-setup-step1.png)